RationAI/WSI-Service/build_rationai/README.md

-# Standalone Gunicorn Image
+# RationAI Image

-To build, first provide `.env` file that configures the server.
-See examples in the repository root.
-Then run:
+To build, run:

 > ``build.sh``

 You can then deploy the built image on the infrastructure of choice.
+This build option does not offer ready-to-run example.
+You can deploy the built image using similar docker-compose file as the standalone build does.